Bletchley Park: Japanese signals

 An outpost of the Government Code and Cypher School had been set up in Hong Kong in 1935, the Far East Combined Bureau (FECB).
 The FECB naval staff moved in 1940 to Singapore, then Colombo, Ceylon, then Kilindini, Mombasa, Kenya.
 They succeeded in deciphering Japanese codes with a mixture of skill and good fortune.
 The Army and Air Force staff went from Singapore to the Wireless Experimental Centre at Delhi, India.

 In early 1942, a six-month crash course in Japanese, for 20 undergraduates from Oxford and Cambridge, was started by the Inter-Services Special Intelligence School in Bedford, in a building across from the main Post Office.
 This course was repeated every six months until war's end.
 Most of those completing these courses worked on decoding Japanese naval messages in Hut 7, under John Tiltman.

 By mid-1945, well over 100 personnel were involved with this operation, which co-operated closely with the FECB and the US Signal intelligence Service at Arlington Hall, Virginia.
 In 1999, Michael Smith wrote that: "Only now are the British codebreakers (like John Tiltman, Hugh Foss, and Eric Nave) beginning to receive the recognition they deserve for breaking Japanese codes and cyphers".

-Postwar
+Post-war uses and legacy

+The Government Code & Cypher School became the Government Communications Headquarters (GCHQ), moving to Eastcote in 1946 and to Cheltenham in 1951.

-Continued secrecy
+Continued secrecy and official recognition

+Until the mid 1970s the thirty year rule meant that there was no official mention of the work done at Bletchley Park.
+This meant that there were many operations where codes broken by Bletchley Park played an important role, but this was not present in the history of those events.

 After the War, the secrecy imposed on Bletchley staff remained in force, so that most relatives never knew more than that a child, spouse, or parent had done some kind of secret war work.
 Churchill referred to the Bletchley staff as "the geese that laid the golden eggs and never cackled".
 That said, occasional mentions of the work performed at Bletchley Park slipped the censor's net and appeared in print.

-With the publication of F. W. Winterbotham's The Ultra Secret (1974) public discussion of Bletchley Park's work finally became possible, although even today some former staff still consider themselves bound to silence.
+With the publication of F. W. Winterbotham's The Ultra Secret in 1974 public discussion of Bletchley Park's work in the English speaking world finally became accepted, although some former staff considered themselves bound to silence forever.
+Winterbotham's book was written from memory and although officially allowed, there was no access to archives.